by Bryan Meniado

 To some extent, it is good to learn from the experiences of developed countries.
 However, there is a caveat: We should not assume we can fix our problems with the same solutions.
 Addressing the ills of society is not that simple.

 It is also necessary to overhaul and strengthen our institutions into what Bello calls “more state,” which means to be more of the state that regulates the private sector.
 In addition, we should develop the domestic market as the driver for growth.
-This requires genuine agrarian reform, rebuilding the agricultural industry and achieving sustainable development, wherein collaborative efforts with our ASEAN neighbors can come in.
+This requires establishing a genuine agrarian reform, rebuilding the agricultural industry, and achieving sustainable development, wherein collaborative efforts with our ASEAN neighbors can come in.